metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 	* **How title metadata should be included in extended metadata**.
 This subsection contains various parameters affecting the processing of strings in titles.
 Because titles are free-form, not all circumstances can be anticipated.
 Detailed documentation of these is beyond the scope of this Readme as the effects can be quite complex and subtle and may require an understanding of the plugin code (which is of course open-source) to acsertain them.
 If pure canonical works are used ("Use only metadata from canonical works" and, if necessary, "Full MusicBrainz work hierarchy" on the Works and parts tab, section 2) then this processing should be irrelevant, but no text from titles will be included.

 3. "Logging options".
 These options are in addition to the options chosen in Picard's "Help->View error/debug log" settings.
 They only affect messages written by this plugin.
 To enable debug messages to be shown, the flag needs to be set here and "Debug mode" needs to be turned on in the log.
-It is strongly advised to keep the "debug" and "info" flags unchecked unless debugging is required as they slow up processing significantly.
+It is strongly advised to keep the "debug" and "info" flags unchecked unless debugging is required as they slow up processing significantly and may even cause Picard to crash on large releases.
 The "error" and "warning" flags should be left checked, unless it is required to suppress messages written out to tags (the default is to write messages to the tags 001_ERRORS and 002_WARNINGS).

-4. "Save options in a tag?" can be used so that the user has a record of which options were selected to achieve the resulting tags.
+4. "Save plugin details and options in a tag?" can be used so that the user has a record of the version of Classical Extras which generated the tags and which options were selected to achieve the resulting tags.
 Note that the tags will be blanked first so this will only show the last options used on a particular file.

 The same tag can be used for both sets of options, resulting in a multi-valued tag.

-The tag contents are in Python directory format.
+The tag contents are in json format.
 In a future version, there **might** be functionality to read this tag and use the options therein.

 # Information on hidden variables